 SXSW’s “Getting Around” guide is another helpful resource.

 5.)
 Be mindful of road closures

 If you do have to drive anywhere downtown during SXSW, be sure to review current road closures when planning your route or you’re bound to get mighty frustrated.
-We’re still waiting on city officials to release the official road closure map for 2017, but here’s how things looked last year and Google’s interactive map from 2012.

 6.)
 Dedicate time to explore Austin

 Austin is a beautiful, vibrant city that’s absolutely jam-packed full of amazing businesses, restaurants, bars, art installments, landmarks, and more.
 During downtime in between events, we highly recommend that you do some exploring and get to know ATX a little better.